uialchemist/handbook/skunkworks.md

-# Day-to-day workflows
+# Skunkworks

-This article explains the preferred practices and day-to-day of being a Florence developer.
+This article explains the preferred practices and day-to-day of the Skunkworks developer team at Florence.
 Read through it at least once to understand how we work and why.

 ### 1. 'MVP:Extend' Methodology